cjdbarlow/bedside-notebook/anaesthesia/cthr/cpb.md

 	* Method for delivery anaesthesia is present
 * E:
 	* Temperature ~36°C
+	* Ensure central-peripheral temperature gradient is < 2°C for rewarming
+	Slow down rate of separation if this temperature gradient exceeds this.
 * F:
 	* pH is 7.35-7.45
 	* Potassium 4.5-5mmol/L